Home

 Adjuvant radiotherapy is systematic after lumpectomy, except in rare cases.
 It usually starts 2 to 3 months after surgery, over 1, 3 or 5 weeks depending on the protocol.
 It is what guarantees the survival equivalence with mastectomy — it is an inseparable part of breast-conserving treatment.
 This equivalence has been demonstrated by historical randomized trials with 20-year follow-up (Milan 1973, NSABP B-06 1976) and confirmed by the EBCTCG meta-analysis pooling the major comparative studies.

-If the final pathology report shows insufficient margins — 10 to 15% of cases — a re-excision is organized to complete the resection.
+If the final pathology report shows insufficient margins — 10 to 15% of cases — a re-excision is organised to complete the resection.
 This re-excision is generally simpler: either a wider lumpectomy or, more rarely, a mastectomy depending on residual disease extent.

 — Section 02 · Who is it for?